collegerecipes/collegerecipes.github.io/_savory/biryani.md

 Directions

 Chicken Kababs:
-1. Ina blender, mix all the ingredients for the chicken kabab
+1. In a blender, mix all the ingredients for the chicken kabab
 2. Make 35 balls with the mixture, and set aside (there will be some leftover)

 Sauce: